FelliYang/PromptBias/README.md

 ## Run

 To reproduce the experiment results, please run with `bash ./code/scripts/debias.sh`.
-You can test with different models and prompts by changing configurations in this file.
+You can test with different models and prompts by changing configurations in the file.

 ## TODO
-- add more concrete examples
+- add examples for different experiment settings
 - add a concise explanation for the code construction and function.
 - delete unnecessary source code files.